d1r7b46/Password-Spray-Tools/README.md

 This form will have worked as expected if the People chip causes the True/False to trigger in columnn C and if a verified list outputs into column D.

+If this helped you get going on your webapp pentesting journey, I want to know!
+Please feel free to add or tag me - [My LinkedIn](https://www.linkedin.com/in/angsec/) <br>
+If you got a ton out of this and want to buy me a coffee, I won't say no :D [Kofi](https://ko-fi.com/d1r7b46)